Commonly Asked Questions

 Are there any important deadlines for workers’ compensation cases?

-Other important deadlines associated with a workers’ compensation claim include the 3 year statute of limitations and a similar 3 year limit on the employee’s ability to “challenge” the way in which a case is accepted and described after benefits have been paid.
+Other important deadlines associated with a workers’ compensation claim include the three-year statute of limitations and a similar three-year limit on the employee’s ability to “challenge” the way in which a case is accepted and described after benefits have been paid.

 Each case is unique in its own right and the particular facts and circumstances of your case may very well implicate other deadlines or time limits, making it critical that you speak with an experienced attorney at the earliest possible point in your case.